 - a brief description of the business and how the loan proceeds will be used

 - 3 years tax returns (personal and corporate)

-- a personal financial statement and resume for all owners
+- a personal financial statement for all owners

 - schedule of outstanding debt

-- details of the owner’s equity investment in the business
+- details of any owner’s equity investment in the business

 - projections for future operations